 First-class sections with more comfortable conditions are available for passengers.
 There are also separate sections for women and children.
 Both the stations themselves and the carriages are equipped with air conditioning, passengers can use Wi-Fi at any point on the route, and mobile communication is also available to them.

 Another convenient feature that makes Dubai Metro so enjoyable is it’s air-conditioned bridges interconnection with many important destinations around Dubai, like The World Trade Centre, Dubai Mall, Mall of the Emirates, Dubai Airport (Terminal 1 and 3), and Dubai Tram system in the Dubai Marina area.
-Not to mention the upcoming extension, which will connect the Metro with Expo 2020 (about that in details below).

 The interiors of the most notable stations are made in different design themes.
 In total, five topics were used: Heritage, Earth, Air, Fire, and Water.
 The theme of the station is reminiscent of color schemes and decor elements.